Stochastic Neural Networks for Automatic Cell Tracking in Microscopy Image Sequences of Bacterial Colonies: Introduction

 \subsection{Outline}

-In \secref{s:synthetic} we describe the synthetic image sequence of cell colonies considered here as benchmarks for our cell tracking algorithms.
-In \secref{s:cell_characteristics} we describe key cell characteristics involved in our cost functionals.
+In \secref{s:data} we describe the synthetic image sequence (see \secref{s:synthetic}) and experimental data (see \secref{s:real-data}) of cell colonies considered as benchmarks for our cell tracking algorithms.
+In \secref{s:cell_characteristics} we describe key cell characteristics considered in our tracking methodology to define metrics that enter our cost functionals.
+Our tracking approach is developed in greater detail in \secref{s:methods}.
 We define valid cell registration mappings between successive image frames in \secref{s:mapping}.
 We outline how to automatically calibrate the weights of our various penalty terms in \secref{s:calibrate}.
-Our algorithms for pairing parent cells with their children and for cell-to-cell registration are developed in sections \secref{s:parent-child-paring} through \secref{s:bmmincost}.
+Our algorithms for pairing parent cells with their children and for cell-to-cell registration are developed in \secref{s:parent-child-paring} through \secref{s:bmmincost}.
 We present our main validation results on long image sequences (time series of images) in \secref{s:map_split} and conclude with \secref{s:conclusions}.